MasterRO94/laravel-file-cleaner/readme.md

 For this package you may set such configurations:
 * Paths where temp files are storing (or will be storing), relative to root directory
+* Excluded directory paths where nothing would be deleted, relative to root directory
+* Excluded files path that would not be deleted, relative to root directory
 * Time after which the files will be deleted | _default **60** minutes_
 * Model which instances will be deleted with associated files | _optional_
 * Field name that contains the name of the removing file | _optional, **only if model set**_